FireBirdJZ/jason-zalewski-unsupervised_web_extraction/README.md

 ## Overview

-This project goes over different ways of doing mostly unsupervised web information extraction.
+This project goes over different ways of doing mostly unsupervised web information extraction from a set of similar webpages.
 This repo was used mostly for exploration so I recommend to use this Google collab that presents the method in a easier to read fashion.

 Week1_tasks: This shows the The Manuel Extraction Method and Google Query Method.
 Week2_tasks: This shows some improvement in The Manuel Extraction Method as well as some exploration of unsupervised methods that didn't bear many fruits.